Co-Director of the Harvard Mellon Urban Initiative

 Affiliated Professor in Urban Planning and Design at the Graduate School of Design

 Bruno Carvalho works on cities as lived and imagined spaces.
-He studies relationships between cultural practices and urbanization, specializing on Brazil from the eighteenth century onward.
+He studies relationships between cultural practices and urbanization, with a focus on Brazil.
 Carvalho’s interdisciplinary approaches bridge history, literary analysis, and urban studies.
 Often, he investigates how socio-cultural processes of the past converge in and with the present.
-He is writing a book on different ways in which people imagined the future of cities over the past two centuries.
-A Rio de Janeiro native, Carvalho received his Ph.D. in Romance Languages and Literatures at Harvard University (2009) and taught at Princeton University between 2009-2018.
+He is writing a book on different ways in which people have imagined urban futures since the 1750s, tentatively titled The Invention of the Future: A cultural history of urbanization in the Atlantic World.
+A Rio de Janeiro native, Carvalho received his Ph.D. at Harvard University (2009) and was a faculty member at Princeton University (2009-2018).

-At Harvard, Carvalho is Co-Director of the Harvard Mellon Urban Initiative, Co-Chair of the Brazil Studies Program at DRCLAS, and a member of the Faculty Standing Committee on History and Literature and the Advisory Committee on Ethnicity, Migration, Rights.
+At Harvard, Carvalho is Co-Director of the Harvard Mellon Urban Initiative, and a member of the Faculty Standing Committee on History and Literature, of the Advisory Committee on Ethnicity, Migration, Rights, and of the Brazil Studies Program, as well as the Steering Committee of the Weatherhead Initiative on Global History.
 He is also a Faculty Affiliate in Critical Media Practice, at the Afro-Latin American Research Institute, the Center for the Environment, the Graduate School of Design, and the Weatherhead Center for International Affairs.

 Research and Teaching Interests: